gbdev/pandocs/content/Memory_Map.md

 # Echo RAM

-The range at E000-FDFF connects to WRAM, but only the lower 13 bits of the address lines are connected, with the upper bits on the upper bank set internally in the memory controller by a bank swap register.
+The range E000-FDFF is mapped to WRAM, but only the lower 13 bits of the address lines are connected, with the upper bits on the upper bank set internally in the memory controller by a bank swap register.
 This causes the address to effectively wrap around.
 All reads and writes to